Dynamical Models for Random Simplicial Complexes: Introduction

-\begin{prop} Assume \textbf{H1} or \textbf{H2}, and let $Y_n, n \geq 1$ be the $\cCd$-valued random variable describing the type of the face chosen to be subdivided in the $n$-th step.
-As $n \to \infty$, we have, in distribution, $Y_n \to Y_\infty$, for a $\cCd$-valued random variable $Y_\infty$. \end{prop}
+\begin{prop} Assume {\rm\textbf{H1}} or {\rm\textbf{H2}}, and let $Y_n, n \geq 1$ be the $\cCd$-valued random variable that equals the type of the face chosen to be subdivided in the $n$-th step.
+Then, $Y_n$ converges to a $\cCd$-valued random variable~$Y_\infty$ in distribution when $n$ tends to infinity. \end{prop}